bitpay/bitcore/CONTRIBUTING.md

 Contributing to Bitcore
 =======

-We're working hard to make *bitcore* the easiest and most powerful javascript library for working with bitcoin.
-Our goal is to have *bitcore* be a library that can be used by anyone interested in bitcoin, and level the expertise differences with agreat design and documentation.
+We're working hard to make *bitcore* the most powerful JavaScript library for working with bitcoin.
+Our goal is to have *bitcore* be a library that can be used by anyone interested in bitcoin, and to level expertise differences with great design and documentation.

-## Quick checklist
+## Quick Checklist

 Make sure: